 One particular combination of probiotics, L. acidophilus Rosell-52 and L. rhamnosus Rosell-11 are extremely well researched in the prevention of antibiotic-associated diarrhoea and C. difficile diarrhoea.
 These probiotics are the most researched strains for antibiotic-associated diarrhoea in the world currently, with approximately 30 peer-reviewed studies documenting their efficacy.

 Another well noted probiotic strain in this area is Saccharomyces boulardii, which has countless trials documenting an ability to help prevent diarrhoea and C. difficile diarrhoea as well as speeding up the recovery time after antibiotic treatment.
-Read more about Saccharomyces boulardii on our research page here.
+Read more about Saccharomyces boulardii on the Probiotics Database.

 As research continues to grow and we discover more and more probiotic strains, it is inevitable that along the way we will find some that are ineffective in certain areas of human health.
 The message that this latest research really reinforces is that different strains of probiotics have different qualities and characteristics and we should use them according to their specific strengths.